khan4019/tree-grid-directive/README.md

 	                    you want to show images, for instance.
 	cellTemplateScope:  Used to pass the controllers methods you want to be used inside the cell template.
+	sortable:  			The user can sort by the values of this field
+	sortingType: 		The type of the field, for sorting or filtering purposes.
+						Possible values are "number", for numeric sorting, or "string" for alphabetic sorting (this is the default)
+	filterable:			This field will be searched when filtering

 Example: